Delorme's intertwining conditions for sections of homogeneous vector bundles on two and three dimensional hyperbolic spaces: The case

-tells us that the weights of $(\delta_n,E_n)$ have the form $-n,-(n-2), \dots, n-2,n$, each with multiplicity one, with $n\in \N_0$ a highest weight.
-The following important result clarifies the reducibility of the principal series representations of $\SL(2,\C)$.
-We refer for example to Wallach's book (\cite{Wallach}, Sect.
-5.7) for a proof.
+tells us that the weights of $(\delta_n,E_n)$ have the form $-n,-(n-2), \dots, n-2,n$, each with multiplicity one.
+The following important result describes the reducibility of the principal series representations of $\mathbf{SL}(2,\mathbb{C})$.
+We refer for example to Wallach's book \cite[Sect.
+5.7]{Wallach} for a proof.
 Note that Wallach's proof is also valid for $G$-representation on smooth vectors (see remark before Thm.~\ref{thm:Bargmann}).